polyfence/polyfence-flutter/README.md

 🔒 **Privacy First**
 - All geofencing calculations happen on-device using Haversine distance (circles) and Ray-casting (polygons)
 - Zero external API calls by default—everything in the green box stays local
-- Optional services (analytics, zone APIs) are clearly separated and opt-in only
+- Anonymous plugin telemetry enabled by default (easy opt-out), zone APIs are optional

 💾 **Automatic Persistence**
 - Zones automatically save to local storage (UserDefaults on iOS, SharedPreferences on Android)